kanieladenis/My_Data_Science_Notes/yil.md

 20220112 - Yesterday I Learned: about making the datetime column into the index which opens options to further transform data with resampling, forward fill, and rolling windows.
 20220113 - Yesterday I Learned: about preparing time series, looking for gaps in data, and doing quick exploration...
 20220114 - Yesterday I Learned: about exploratory analysis with Time Series data.
 I learned to visualize time series data over time, changes overs time, lage, rolling window, and decomposition.
+20220118 - Yesterday I Learned: returned from a 3 day weekend for MLK (15-17Jan).
+Friday we worked on on the Individual Project.
+I chose to use data about SBA loans to identify drivers of loan default.
+Project work will continue through the week.